mono/website/docs/gui/gtksharp/gapi.md

     gapi2-parser my-sources-file

 The parser will print to stdout any content that it doesn't know how to handle.
 This is typically minimal if the library being parsed follows GNOME coding standards.
-However, if you are seeing source output to the console during the parse, please report it to bugzilla so the parser's regexen can be extended to accommodate your library.
+However, if you are seeing source output to the console during the parse, please report it so the parser's regexen can be extended to accommodate your library.

 Generating Code from API files
 ------------------------------